priyasculinarycloud/priyasculinarycloud.github.io/_posts/2021-02-28-kondakadalaikala-chana-gravy.markdown

 Add the soaked kondakadakai, along with salt and sambar powder and mix well.
-To that, add the ground paste and required amount of water and cook for 4 whistles and keep in low flame for 2 minutes and turn off the flame.
+To that, add the ground paste and required amount of water and cook for 4 whistles .
+Then, leave the pressure cooker in low flame for 2 minutes and turn off the stove.